tw-in-js/twind/docs/tw.md

 `
 ```

 In the above example a class is generate for an `::after` pseudo element.
-Something that isn't possible withing the confides of the Tailwind API nor possible to denote using a style attribute on an element.
+Something that isn't possible within the confides of the Tailwind API nor possible to denote using a style attribute on an element.

-For a further explanation on this mechanism see [Plugins](./plugins.md).
+For a further explanation on this mechanism see [Plugins](./plugins.md#inline-plugins).

 <hr/>